Healthy Eating

 • Contact a consulting Dietitian in the community.
 There is a fee for these dietetic services.
 Check the Find a Dietitian database.

-• Consider using the lesson plans and presentations from The Healthy Eating Manual, which has been developed for leaders who would like to teach healthy eating information in community programs.
+• Teaching kits are available from the Region of Waterloo Library.
+These kits have been developed for leaders who would like to teach healthy eating information in community and school programs.

 Healthy Eating Communications Corner

 Want to promote healthy eating but don’t have the time?
-We’ve made it easy for you with our Healthy Eating Communications Corner newsletter that gets delivered straight to your inbox.
+We’ve made it easy for you with our Healthy Eating Communications Corner newsletter.

 Additional Resources